All About Pompeii Tickets and Tours

 Pompeii is an ancient ruins dating back centuries, which made the grounds uneven, but this will not stop you from exploring the ruins.

-Both the Porta Marina and Piazza Anfiteatro entrances have wheelchair ramps, allowing visitors with mobility issues to explore the ruins comfortably.
+The Porta Marina and Piazza Anfiteatro entrances have wheelchair ramps, allowing visitors with mobility issues to explore the ruins comfortably.

 The third entrance, Piazza Esedra, also offers an accessible route called “Pompeii per tutti” or “Pompeii for all” to help visitors explore Pompeii.